Spontaneous scalarization: Open problems and future perspectives

-Perhaps the most attractive feature of scalarization is that the tachyonic instability typically leads to large scalar field amplitudes before it is quenched, which leads to nonperturbative deviations from \gr in high curvature regions.
+Perhaps the most attractive feature of scalarization is that the tachyonic instability typically leads to large scalar-field amplitudes before it is quenched, which results in nonperturbative deviations from \gr in high curvature regions.
 At the same time, the theory mimics \gr closely for weak gravity, easily satisfying existing tests.
-This suggests that new fundamental scalar that exhibit this behavior could be discovered with strong gravity observations.
+This suggests that new fundamental scalar fields that exhibit this behavior could be discovered with strong-gravity observations.

-Current observations put stringent bounds on scalar radiation from pulsars, which have already almost completely ruled out the original (massless) DEF model~\cite{Zhao:2022vig}.
+Current observations put stringent bounds on scalar radiation from pulsars that have already almost completely ruled out the original (massless) DEF model~\cite{Zhao:2022vig}.
 Electromagnetic observations of compact objects in binaries or surrounded by some form of matter also have the potential to extend such results to more general models of scalarization.
-For example, x-ray data from \ns surfaces have been recently considered as a possible way to detect scalarized objects \cite{Silva:2018yxz,Silva:2019leq}.
-The masses, radii and moment of inertia of \ns{s} can be inferred through such observations~\cite{Bogdanov:2019ixe,Bogdanov:2019qjb,Bogdanov:2021yip}.
-Future observation could be used to distinguish scalarized \ns{s} from nonscalarized ones, for instance, using \EOS-independent relations.
-The astrophysical signatures of most extensions of the \DEF model, especially those that allow \bh scalarization have not been studied in details yet, because they are recent.
+For example, x-ray data from \ns surfaces have recently been considered as a possible way to detect scalarized objects \cite{Silva:2018yxz,Silva:2019leq}.
+The masses, radii, and moment of inertia of \ns{s} can be inferred through such observations~\cite{Bogdanov:2019ixe,Bogdanov:2019qjb,Bogdanov:2021yip}.
+Future observation could be used to distinguish scalarized \ns{s} from nonscalarized ones by, for instance, using \EOS-independent relations.
+The astrophysical signatures of most extensions of the \DEF model, especially those that allow \bh scalarization, have not yet been studied in detail, because they are recent.